Lenalidomide REMS Program: Why Monthly Surveys Are Required

 This page provides educational information about the FDA's lenalidomide REMS requirements.
 Always consult your oncology team or specialty pharmacist regarding your specific medication rules, survey deadlines, and safety protocols.

-Get notified when new research about Multiple Myeloma is published.
+Get notified when new evidence is published on Multiple Myeloma.